 - .
+In general, available cash will be distributed per quarter based on the following priorities: - .
 First, to the common units until each has received \$0.575, plus any arrearages from prior quarters. - .
 Second, to the senior subordinated units until each has received \$0.575. - .
 Third, to the junior subordinated units and general partner units until each has received \$0.575. - .
-Finally, after each unit has received \$0.575, available cash will be distributed proportionately to all units until target levels are met. - If distributions of available cash exceed target levels greater than \$0.604, the senior subordinated units, junior subordinated units and general partner units will receive incentive distributions.
+Finally, after each unit has received 0.575, available cash will be distributed proportionately to all units until target levels are met.

+.
+If distributions of available cash exceed target levels greater than \$0.604, the senior subordinated units, junior subordinated units and general partner units will receive incentive distributions.

-Timing of distributions......
-We make distributions approximately 45 days after March 31, June 30, September 30 and December 31 to unitholders on the applicable record date.
+(See page 16 of the accompanying prospectus) March 31, June 30, September 30 and December 31 to unitholders on the applicable record date.